mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 the POSIX standard does not dictate the size of a thread's stack. this is implementation dependent and varies. exceeding the stack size is very easy to do and results in either program termination or undefined behavior/corrupted data.

-safe and portable programs do not depend upon the default stack limit, but instead, explicitly set the stack size using `pthread_attr_setstacksize` routine. again, when we say "routine", we mean a body of instructions such as a function.
+safe and portable programs do not depend upon the default stack limit, but instead, explicitly set the stack size using `pthread_attr_set_stack_size` routine. again, when we say "routine", we mean a body of instructions such as a function.

 furthermore, the pthread_attr_getstackaddr and pthread_attr_setstackaddr routines can be used by applications in an environment where the stack for a thread must be placed in some particular region of memory.